davisonio/darkage/README.md

      [Straw] [Straw]

   Desert Stone: just the default block, it can be obtained now
      from Desert Sand.
-The idea is that Desert Sand is stonner than regular Sand, so it takes less to create a Desert Stone than a Sandstone.
+The idea is that Desert Sand is stonier than regular Sand, so it takes less to create a Desert Stone than a Sandstone.